 Katie Bell USA, b.
 1985

-Bell has compared the various elements that make up her installations to letters within an evolving visual alphabet.
-When configured in response to a specific environment, these elements come together in novel ways to create narratives that leave room for interpretation.
+Bell constructs her artworks out of a mixture of found and fabricated materials.
+She assembles and arranges the parts in such a way that the finished composition responds to the peculiarities of the space it occupies.
+Bell has compared the various elements that make up her compositions to letters within an evolving visual alphabet.
+When configured in conjunction with a specific environment, these elements come together in novel ways to create unique narratives that leave room for interpretation.

 Bell graduated cum laude from Knox College, Galesburg, IL, in 2008, and earned her MFA with honors from Rhode Island School of Design in 2011.
 She is a recipient of the Brooklyn Arts Council Grant; the Saint-Gaudens Fellowship; and a Painting Fellowship from the New York Foundation for the Arts, among others.
 Her work has been reviewed extensively, including in Artforum, Hyperallergic, Artnet News, Art in America, Artsy, Chicago Tribune, Two Coats of Paint, and Vulture, and has been exhibited extensively in institutions around the world, including Hallwalls Contemporary Arts Center, Buffalo, NY; Maryland Institute College of Art, Baltimore, MD; Art Prize, Grand Rapids, MI; Rushgrove House in conjunction with the Royal College of Art, London, UK; deCordova Museum and Sculpture Park, Lincoln, MA; Rockford Art Museum, Rockford, IL; and the Renaissance Society, Chicago, IL.